stfc/PSyclone/doc/dynamo0p3.rst

 to be the same as each other.

-In the example below, the first field entry supports any function space but it must be the same as the operators ``to`` function space.
-Similarly, the second field entry supports any function space but it must be the same as the operators ``from`` function space.
+In the example below, the first field entry supports any function space but it must be the same as the operator's ``to`` function space.
+Similarly, the second field entry supports any function space but it must be the same as the operator's ``from`` function space.
 Note, the metadata does not forbid ``ANY_SPACE_1`` and ``ANY_SPACE_2`` from being the same.

 ::